-Chocolate... ohhh chocolate.....I've had a love affair with it for most of my life....in all its glorious dark-rich-creamy-fudgy-cakey- warm-molten-melt-in-your-mouth forms.
-As much as I love to cook, I'm not into making fancy desserts.
+Ohhh chocolate.....I've had a love affair with it for most of my life....in all its glorious dark-rich-creamy-fudgy-cakey- warm-molten-melt-in-your-mouth forms.
+As much as I love to cook, I'm not into baking fancy desserts.
 This cake, from Beatrice Peltre, is uncomplicated baking at its best.

-This chocolate cake is fine on its own, but paired with vanilla ice cream and mixed berry sauce it's divine.
-The gluten-free baking mix gives it a surprising lightness.
+This cake paired with vanilla ice cream and mixed berry sauce is divine.
+Gluten-free baking mix gives it a surprising lightness.
 The chocolate is rich and deep.
 The berry sauce is lively and fresh.
-There's a symphony of flavors in your mouth with every sweet bite.
-Well, maybe not a symphony ...maybe more like a happy harmony.

 Besides cooking and making chocolate desserts, another passion of mine is flower arranging and French/European cross-stitching.
 I'm drawn to anything soft and romantic.